-A non-refundable tax credit can erase any taxes you might owe the IRS, but the IRS won’t be sending you a refund if there’s any credit left over.
+A non-refundable tax credit can erase any taxes you might owe the IRS, but the IRS won’t be sending you a check for any credit that's left over.
 For example, if you owe $1,000 in taxes after completing your tax return and if you can claim a $2,000 non-refundable tax credit, your tax debt still goes away but the IRS keeps the balance—that remaining $1,000.
 You can’t carry it forward to future years, and you won’t be receiving cash back for that amount.

 The Earned Income Tax Credit

 The amount of the EITC is structured according to how many dependents you have and your income.
 If you earn too much, you won’t qualify.
 The more dependents you have, the greater your credit will be.
 If your income is very low and you have three or more dependents, you could be entitled to a maximum earned income tax credit of $6,431 for the 2018 tax year.
 This is the return you'll file in 2019.
 The maximum credit is expected to increase to $6,557 for the 2019 tax year.

 The Child Tax Credit

 This is another very popular credit, and it's partially refundable.
-You could be eligible for $1,000 per child up to $3,000 total if you have kids.
+You could be eligible for $2,000 per qualifying child if you have kids.

 They must be younger than 17 on the last day of the tax year, and both you and your children must have Social Security numbers that were assigned on or before the tax due date for the year.
 Each child must be your biological offspring, your adopted child, a foster child placed with you by a government agency, or your stepchild.
 If he happens to have any income of his own, he cannot have provided half or more of his own financial support during the tax year.
-You must claim him as your dependent and he must be a U.S. citizen.
-He must have lived with you for at least half the year.
+You must claim him as your dependent, he must be a U.S. citizen, and he must have lived with you for at least half the year.

 Some Popular Non-Refundable Credits

-There are many non-refundable tax credits out there, but some are more common than others.
+There are a lot non-refundable tax credits out there, but some are more commonly claimed than others.

-- If you’re at least age 65 or if you’re disabled, you might be able to claim the tax credit for the elderly and disabled, sometimes called the “Senior Tax Credit.”
+- If you’re at least age 65 or disabled, you might be able to claim the tax credit for the elderly and disabled, sometimes called the “senior tax credit.”
 Again, if you earn too much, you won’t qualify, and the thresholds are pretty low: just $17,500 in adjusted gross income if you’re a single or head of household filer.
 More complicated calculations come into play if you have non-taxable Social Security or other retirement income.
-The amount of this credit ranges from $3,750 up to $7,500 as of 2017.
+The amount of this credit ranges from $3,750 up to $7,500 as of 2018.

-- You might qualify for the Child and Dependent Care Credit if you pay a caregiver to watch over your child or children who are under age 13 so you can work or look for work.
-You can also qualify if your spouse is incapable of self-care so you must pay someone to care for him or her.
+- You might qualify for the child and dependent care credit if you pay a caregiver to watch over your child or children who are under age 13 so you can work or look for work.
+You can also qualify if your spouse is incapable of self-care so you must pay someone to care for him.
 This credit can amount to up to 35 percent of your qualifying care expenses, but again, it’s subject to income limitations.